MU Family and Community Medicine invites you to learn more about our program and history.

 In January 2015, we opened our new family medicine practices at South Providence Medical Park (SPMP).
 Health care teams from two of our Family Medicine clinics, Green Meadows and Woodrail, moved their practices to the new SPMP building.
 Located six miles south of campus, this two-story, 85,000 square foot facility has outpatient clinics that provide family medicine, general pediatrics, and adult psychiatric care.
 Other services offered at the building include drive-through pharmacy, urgent care, lab, and imaging center.

 Our department has been a key player in MU’s collaborations with the Cerner Corporation to enhance the use of information technology in managing chronic illness within the Patient Centered Medical Home.
 This work helped lead to the formation of the Tiger Institute for Health Innovation.

-Fifteen MU family physicians have been named as the “Best Doctors in America.”
+Sixteen MU family physicians have been named as the “Best Doctors in America.”
 The “Best Doctors” list is one of the most prestigious and credible tools available to consumers for selecting a doctor.
 Only four percent of all U.S. doctors are selected by their peers for this honor.